dcsuh/PopBioREU-Rworkshops/W3_Sims/W3_Slides/W3_Presentation_DS.md

  ![lsoda](figs/lsodaMan.png)

-lsoda arguements
+lsoda arguments
 ========================================================

-Take a few minutes to decide what do the first 4 arguements mean
+Take a few minutes to decide what do the first 4 arguments mean

 - y
 - times
 - func
 - params

-lsoda arguements
+lsoda arguments
 ========================================================

-What do the first 4 arguements mean?
+What do the first 4 arguments mean?

 - y : Starting values for the state variable(s)
 - times : times that you want the state variable(s) recorded
 - func : function describing how the state variable changes (Model)
 - params : parameter values used in the model

-What are the special instructions for the func arguement?
+What are the special instructions for the func argument?

 func for lsoda